Colloquium: The Cosmic Dipole Anomaly: The CDM Model

 Further, the conservation of energy-momentum

 implies

 This can also be derived from Eqs.~(\ref{fried1}) and (\ref{fried2}) since Eqs.~(\ref{einstein}) and (\ref{conserv1}) are related by the Bianchi identities:

 In principle, a Cosmological Constant, $\lambda g_{\mu\nu}$, may be added to the field equation~(\ref{einstein}) reflecting its invariance under general local coordinate transformations.
-This is equivalent to the freedom granted by the conservation equation~(\ref{conserv1}) to scale $T_{\mu\nu} {\to} T_{\mu\nu} +\Lambda g_{\mu \nu}$, so that $\Lambda$ can be related to the energy-density of the quantum vacuum \cite{Weinberg:1988cp}:
+This is equivalent to the freedom granted by the conservation equation~(\ref{conserv1}) to scale $T_{\mu\nu} {\to} T_{\mu\nu} +\Lambda g_{\mu \nu}$, so that $\Lambda$ can be related to the energy-density of the quantum vacuum \cite[see:][]{Weinberg:1988cp}:

-The \emph{effective} Cosmological Constant, which would appear as an additive term $\Lambda/3$ on the rhs of the F-L equations~(\ref{fried1}) and ~(\ref{fried2}), is then the sum of these two terms, which are, in general, quite unrelated:
+The \emph{effective} Cosmological Constant, which would appear as an additive term $\Lambda/3$ on the rhs of the F-L equations~(\ref{fried1}) and ~(\ref{fried2}), is then the sum of two terms, which are, in a general background, quite unrelated:

 All locally inertial observers must see the same quantum vacuum state, hence the equation of state of $\Lambda$ is $p=-\rho$.

 With the `equation of state' parameter $w \equiv p/\rho$ for all components, the evolution history can be constructed.
 For non-relativistic matter with $w \simeq 0$, $\rho_\text{m} \propto (1 + z)^{-3}$, while for radiation which has $w = 1/3$, $\rho_\mathrm{r} \propto (1 + z)^{-4}$, but for the Cosmological Constant, $w = -1$ and $\rho_\mathrm{vac} = $constant.
 Thus radiation was dynamically important only in the early universe (for $z \gtrsim 10^4$) and for most of the expansion history only non-relativistic matter is relevant.
 At late times, the FL equation~(\ref{fried1}) can then be rewritten as: